 - Increase productivity to surpass industry benchmarks for service delivery

-This goal’s objectives help DMV better understand customers’ needs and improve their journey through its services.
-These objectives will help build customer trust and satisfaction in DMV’s integral government services.
+This goal’s objectives help the DMV better understand customers’ needs and improve their journey through its services.
+These objectives will help build customer trust, equity and satisfaction in DMV’s integral government services.

 - Increase overall customer satisfaction